AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. In the **Scope** drop-down, select the context, or “scope” of the store view.

-   The IMS Org Id is global.
-Only one IMS Org Id can be associated per Adobe Commerce instance.
+   The IMS Org ID is global.
+Only one IMS Org ID can be associated per Adobe Commerce instance.

 1. In the **IMS Org ID** field, you see the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).